DreamOfTheRedChamber/system-design-interviews/Basics_Multithreading.md

 * Wait and notify are all based on object's monitor mechanism.
 Therefore, they are declared as methods on top of Object.
 * They are considered the native way of doing multi-threading.
 Java JDK has shipped packages such as Condition variable which is easier to use.

-##### Wait vs Sleep
-* Similarities:
-  * Both wait and sleep method could make the thread come into blocked state.
-Wait will result in Waiting and sleep will result in Time_Waiting.
-  * Both wait and sleep method could respond to interrupt.
-* Differences:
-  * Wait could only be used in synchronized blocks, while sleep could be used in other scenarios.
-  * Wait is a method on Object, and sleep is a method on Thread.
-  * Wait will release monitor lock, and sleep will not.
-  * Wait could only exit blocked state reactively, and sleep could proactive exit after specific time.

 ### Thread methods
 * Please see https://github.com/DreamOfTheRedChamber/system-design-interviews/tree/master/code/multithreads/ThreadMethods